shashankkatte/ts-playground/README.md

 ### When to use Typed Arrays?

 We use typed arrays anytime we want to represent a collection of records with some arbitary sord order usually of the same type.

+## Tuples in TypeScript

+A tuple looks very similar to an Array.
+But the big difference is that in Tuple we have every element in this array looking thing represent one specific property about some record.

+While Array represents / organizes a buch or collection of different records, Tuple on the other hand, contains multiple different properties to describe one thing.

+> Usually inside tuple you mix and match many different types

+Lets look at an example:

+How would you represent coca-cola? the most famous beverage? we might say it has the following properties

+- color property which is a string 'brown'

+- Carbonated property which is a boolean - true

+- Sugar property in grams will be of type number - 40

+When coming from a JavaScript background representing a drink this way makes sense.
+We have one object to represent one drink.

+Now if we had to represent this object with an array how would we do that? it would look something like:

+`['brown', true, 40]`

+A different data structure that still looks like a drink.
+However we have lost quite a bit of information in this representation.
+With earlier representation we as developers could easily undertand that color is brown, carbonated is true and suger is 40.

+We have lost those property labels in the representation as an array.
+You will have to memorise what is what while developing.
+We have to remember the order of properties.

+So this `['brown', true, 40]` is what exactly a Tuple is.
+We have what looks like an array, and we put in property values into that array in a very specific order.
+So the **ordering part is very critical**.

+If we mess with the order, the structure becomes useless.

+> When we work with tuples we have a fix order of elements